wellyshen/react-cool-form/docs/api-reference/use-form.md

 `(path: string | string[] | Record<string, string>, options?: Object) => any`

-This method provides us a performant way to use the form state.
+This method provides us a performant way to use/read the form state.
 Check the [Form State](../getting-started/form-state) document to learn more.

 ### setValues